Our History

 Carême was known as "the king of chefs and the chef of kings".
 "Gastronomes and food writers have praised him as a great genius of haute cuisine", and have held him up as "an outstanding example of how a lowly apprentice, of a humble background, could rise to the topmost pinnacle of his profession"

-Learn more about him on
+Learn more about him on Wikipedia

 Marie-Antoine Carême, is considered to be the godfather of culinary arts.
 Our highest accolade that we award the Master of Culinary Arts, features his face as its emblem and our Fellows are awarded a certificate with his bust featuring in the background.
 Marie-Antoine Carême is our symbolic figurehead.
-The legacy that he created in the culinary world represents the pinnacle of excellence and mastery that your academy strives to achieve and honor.
+The legacy that he created in the culinary world represents the pinnacle of excellence and mastery that your academy strives to achieve and honour.

 Master of Culinary Arts